Did you know?

 - Recent awards received by some of the MSE faculty:

-- Dr. Ed Pohl - Fellow of the Society of Reliability Engineers and John L. Imhoff Global Excellence Award
+- Dr. Ed Pohl - Fellow of Engineering Management Society, Fellow of the Society of Reliability Engineers and John L. Imhoff Global Excellence Award

 - Dr. Ashok Saxena - the Paul C. Paris Gold Medal from the International Congress on Fracture, recognizing his contributions to research on fracture and structural integrity